lucascoelhof/ros_logrotate/README.md

 # Usage

-Install logrotate, if you don have it.
+Install logrotate, if you don't have it.
 Most of Linux distribuitions come with it by default, but you can install it by running:

 ```
 sudo apt-get install logrotate
 ```
 Make sure also you have cron installed if you want this logrotate script to run regularly.

-Then, drop this file at /etc/logrotate.d.
+Then, please read the logrotate_ros file.
+It has some comments and you might need to change some stuff yourself.
+After doing your changes, drop this file at /etc/logrotate.d.
 Everything should work fine now.

 # Problems?